I’m Meant to Have an Orgasmic Life

 Orgasm isn’t a moment.
 It’s a state.
 A current.
 A frequency.
 A choice.

-I used to think—if I just master this technique... if Jesse just does this one thing... if I could last an hour... if we both align perfectly...
+I used to think that if I just mastered this technique... if Jesse did this one thing... if I could last an hour... if we both aligned perfectly...
 THEN I’ll be in that bliss.
 But that’s just another illusion.
 That’s just another trap.
 It makes pleasure into a job.
 It makes love a checklist.
 And it puts pressure on my beloved.

 I wanted to be loved.
 To be chosen.

 In school, I wanted to be treasured, adored.
 But I usually felt ugly.
 Like I was just another body on the conveyor belt, learning things I didn’t care about.
 Most of my energy went to trying to understand relationships.
 But I didn’t know how to protect myself.
 And I didn’t feel like anyone else was protecting me either.
-I’m still learning how to love from the place that feels unlovable.
-How to soften when I want to shut down.
+School left out the most important lesson, how to love, from the place that feels unlovable, how to soften when I want to shut down.
 How to stay when I feel ashamed.
-Sometimes I can.
-Sometimes I can’t.
-But I’m trying.
-Not to be perfect—but to be present.

 I was told not to feel it.